refgenie/seqcolapi/README.md

 To deploy container to dockerhub:

-Use github action in this repo which deploys on release.
+Use github action in this repo which deploys on release, or through manual dispatch.

 Left to do: